 “How am I going to journal about this experience?”

-Some people think about their journal so much that it keeps them from experiencing their lives first hand.
+Some people think about their journals so much that it keeps them from experiencing their lives firsthand.

 This might just be a silly example, but it is possible that a compulsive journaling habit can cause you to constantly overthink your life.
 This can keep you from living in the moment and enjoying your life as it goes.